gfyAhhDevBoy/FactoryGame/README.md

 # (W.I.P.)
 Factorio-Like Game
 ## !!
-Stopped work on this project to focus on other technologies !!
+Stopped work on this project to focus on other projects !!
 Very bad Factorio clone made with C# Monogame.

 ### Features